TARGENE/targene-pipeline/docs/src/targene/tmle.md

 ## Predefined estimators

-A set of predefined estimators is readily available and can be accessed by using the configuration's name as the `ESTIMATOR_FILE` parameter.
+A set of predefined estimators is readily available and can be accessed by using the configuration's name as the `ESTIMATOR_CONFIG` parameter.
 For instance, we provide the following:

 - G-superlearning-Q-glm
 - G-superlearning-Q-glmnet